Relativistic magnetohydrodynamics in the early Universe: Relativistic imperfect fluid dynamics

-For simplicity, we will restrict ourselves to the CIT approach to describe Navier-Stokes viscosity and will ignore heat fluxes in the following.
-Under this simplified approach, one then needs to carefully check if superluminal velocity fields appear in the simulations as a consequence of the viscous modelling.
-Furthermore, we will only consider the Navier-Stokes contribution to the momentum equation in the subrelativistic limit for simplicity.
-For simulations of MHD in the early Universe, after the onset of radiation domination and before recombination, the actual values of the viscosity are very small \cite{Arnold:2000dr,Durrer:2013pga}, affecting the dynamics at scales several orders of magnitude smaller than the Hubble horizon \cite{RoperPol:2018sap}.
-Therefore, realistically viable simulations usually take viscous coefficients that are small enough to not affect the large-scale dynamics, but still orders of magnitude larger than their actual values (cf.~\cite{Brandenburg:1996fc,Christensson:2000sp, Brandenburg:2017rnt,Brandenburg:2017neh,RoperPol:2019wvy,RoperPol:2021xnd,RoperPol:2022iel,Brandenburg:2017rcb,Schober:2018wlo}).
-In these situations, as the simulations are not resolving for the microphysics at small scales, the relativistic description is not expected to affect the macroscopic dynamics, and this approach is justified.
+For simplicity and to allow to express the resulting MHD equations (see \Sec{conclusions}) in a form that is suitable to directly apply time integrators like Runge-Kutta methods, i.e., writing one equation for the time derivative of each variable, we will restrict ourselves to the CIT approach, leading to the Navier-Stokes description of the viscous shear and bulk stresses and the Fourier's heat flux, in the subrelativistic limit.
+For simulations of MHD in the early Universe, from the onset of radiation domination down to neutrino decoupling, as we show in \Sec{transport_coeffs}, the actual values of the transport coefficients are very small when the primordial plasma is near equilibrium, since they are proportional to the mean free path of the plasma particles \cite{Weinberg:1971mx,Jedamzik:1996wp,Baym:1997gq,Ahonen:1998iz,Arnold:2000dr,Arnold:2003zc,Arnold:2006fz,Durrer:2013pga,Uchida:2024ude}, affecting the dynamics at scales several orders of magnitude smaller than the Hubble horizon \cite{Caprini:2009yp,RoperPol:2018sap}.
+Therefore, realistically viable simulations usually take viscous coefficients that are small enough to not affect the large-scale dynamics, but still orders of magnitude larger than their actual values (cf.~\cite{Brandenburg:1996fc,Christensson:2000sp, Brandenburg:2017rnt,Brandenburg:2017neh,Brandenburg:2017rcb,Schober:2018wlo,RoperPol:2019wvy,RoperPol:2021xnd,RoperPol:2022iel}).
+In these situations, as the simulations are not resolving the small scales, the relativistic description is not expected to affect the macroscopic dynamics, and this approach is justified.

-For further details on relativistic hydrodynamics of imperfect fluids we recommend the reader \cite{Romatschke:2009im,Rezzolla:2013dea} and references therein.
+For further details on relativistic fluid dynamics of imperfect fluids we recommend the reader \cite{Romatschke:2009im,Rezzolla:2013dea} and references therein.